 - [14] The Respondent stated that the 2014 assessment of the subject was fair and equitable.
-To support the position, the Respondent presented a 64-page assessment brief which included law and legislation. - [15] In response to the Complainant's position that a value of \$738,000 for the subject property would appear to be more reasonable, the Respondent wrote that "All 224 properties were assessed using the same methodology.
+To support the position, the Respondent presented a 63-page assessment brief which included law and legislation.
+(However, in that the Respondent had stated that the brief was the same as Roll Number 2722650 which had 64 pages, the Board relied on the sales/equity comparables chart from the other file.) - [15] In response to the Complainant's position that a value of \$813,500 for the subject property would appear to be more reasonable, the Respondent wrote that "All 224 properties were assessed using the same methodology.
 This would indicate that the assessment of the subject property is similar to the assessments of other 224 properties.
 Recent sales appear to indicate that the inventory as a whole is under assessed.
-However, the assessed rates (\$/ft) indicate that the subject is assessed fairly and equitably, as the rate of \$326 per foot is within range established by the sales comparables." - [16] The Respondent provided fifteen sales/equity comparables, acknowledging that the comparables were not in the same area as the subject.
-The comparables, with effective year built ranging from 1912 to 2006 (with the subject at 1956), sold for time-adjusted sales prices ranging from \$200.00 to \$603.37 per square foot, and were assessed with Assessment to Sales Ratios (ASR) of 0.58 to 1.34, resulting in a median of 0.74 and an average of 0.834.
-There is no time adjusted sale price for the subject as it has not sold in the last five years.
+However, the assessed rates (\$/ft) indicate that the subject is assessed fairly and equitably, as the rate of \$300 per foot is within range established by the sales comparables." - [16] The Respondent provided fifteen sales/equity comparables, acknowledging that the comparables were not in the same area as the subject.
+The comparables, with effective year built ranging from 1912 to 2006 (with the subject at 1924), sold for time-adjusted sales prices ranging from \$200.00 to \$603.37 per square foot, and were assessed with Assessment to Sales Ratios (ASR) of 0.58 to 1.34, resulting in a median of 0.74 and an average of 0.834.
+There is no time-adjusted sale price for the subject as it has not sold in the last five years.
 The Respondent argued that if the subject were to sell it could well have an ASR similar to the median or average ASR of the comparables.
-The \$326.44 per square foot assessment of the subject property fell within the time-adjusted sales price range. - [17] The Respondent argued the subject is assessed fairly and equitably, as the rate of \$326 per square foot falls within the lower end of the range created by the sales of Land Use Code (LUC) 224 properties of \$200 to \$603 per square foot. - [18] The Respondent asked the Board to confirm the 2014 assessment of subject property at \$891,500.
+The \$300.13 per square foot assessment of the subject property fell within the time-adjusted sales price range. - [17] The Respondent argued the subject is assessed fairly and equitably, as the rate of \$300 per square foot falls within the lower end of the range created by the sales of Land Use Code (LUC) 224 properties of \$200 to \$603 per square foot. - [18] The Respondent asked the Board to confirm the 2014 assessment of subject property at \$904,000.